 How did you get this job?

-Did you always want to pursue a career in photography?
+Did you always want to pursue a career in this field?

 What does a typical day involve?